Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 ```

 ### `devToolsOpenedCount`
-Number of usages of the web console or scratchpad.
+Number of usages of the web console.

 #### Examples
 * Has the user opened the web console more than 10 times?